Mission and Vision

 - Serve as an internal change management consultant on projects and initiatives of great importance to the university, such as university-wide or multi-unit projects, high-risk and people-intensive changes, and other initiatives critical to the mission of Illinois Tech.

 - Proactively and strategically catalyze a culture of continuous improvement and organizational excellence, such as by providing learning and development opportunities and support.

-Illinois Tech’s Office of Continuous Improvement (OCI) was founded in 2017 as part of the division of Student Access, Success, & Diversity Initiatives (SASDI).
-Former Vice Provost Gerald P. Doyle established the Continuous Improvement unitas a response to the need to support the division’s organizational agility and to ensure greater success of projects for the benefit of our students, alumni, and community partners, especially in times of greater demand on resources and greater global competition in higher education.
+Illinois Tech’s Organizational Development Office (ODO) was founded as the Office of Continuous Improvement in 2017 as part of the division of Student Access, Success, & Diversity Initiatives (SASDI).
+Former Vice Provost Gerald P. Doyle established the Continuous Improvement unit as a response to the need to support the division’s organizational agility and to ensure greater success of projects for the benefit of our students, alumni, and community partners, especially in times of greater demand on resources and greater global competition in higher education.
 He also saw it as a means to create opportunities for systemic conversations across the university about continuous improvement, as well as an opportunity to expand learning opportunities to the Illinois Tech community by offering trainings on continuous improvement topics.